sprintml/PostHocDatasetInference/README.md

 3. `val+test_original.jsonl`: Sequences sampled from the **non-member** set, natural sequences.
 4. `val+test_paraphrase0.jsonl`: Our generated held-out set for the above **non-member** sequences.

+In each file, the `text` entry denotes the clean texts, and the other entries denotes the texts with certain text augmentations.

 ## 🛠️ Usage